S

 Use case: Release schedule

-avatar
+Release schedule avatar

 Acme Co — Product

-Dates that actually sort like dates.
+Dates that behave like real dates.

 Boolean